cambragol/Fallout-Sonora/_pages/download.md

 4. Change the language setting of the fallout2.cfg file to 'english'
 5. Click 'Fallout II Community Edition' (for macOS and windows and linxu) to play the game

-**_Optional_** - Fallout2.exe may be dropped into the install folder to play the game, **or** rename patch000.dat to patchDLC.dat and use FSonora.exe or FSonoraDLC.exe to run the game.
+**_Optional_** - if on windows, Fallout2.exe may be dropped into the install folder to play the game, **or** rename patch000.dat to patchDLC.dat and use FSonora.exe or FSonoraDLC.exe to run the game.
 Only FSonora.exe or FSonoraDLC.exe will give the correct game start
 <br>

 ### `Install Instructions for Sonora + Dayglow DLC`